Saul Barcelo, PhD

 cthomsen@llu.edu

-Sigve Tonstad, MD, MA, PhD
+Sigve Tonstad, MD, PhD

-Sigve Tonstad, MD, MA, PhD
+Sigve Tonstad, MD, PhD

 Research Professor, New Testament Interpretation